 Discodoris cebuensis Bergh, 1877

-Discodoris cebuensis is known in the Marshalls from a single specimen found on 2 September 2008 in an eastern lagoon reef Halimeda patch.
+The first specimen of Discodoris cebuensis we saw in the Marshalls was a single specimen found on 2 September 2008 in an eastern lagoon reef Halimeda patch.
 The 50mm long animal was nestled in the algae at a depth of about 8m.
-This species is quite similar in appearance to some forms of Discodoris boholiensis, but can be distinguished by the several purple pustules dorsally and a bright yellow foot.

 The underside is yellow with brown markings along the margin of the foot.